Nervosys/Botnix/docs/stdenv/multiple-output.chapter.md

 ### “Binaries first” {#multiple-output-file-binaries-first-convention}

-A commonly adopted convention in `nixpkgs` is that executables provided by the package are contained within its first output.
+A commonly adopted convention in `botpkgs` is that executables provided by the package are contained within its first output.
 This convention allows the dependent packages to reference the executables provided by packages in a uniform manner.
 For instance, provided with the knowledge that the `perl` package contains a `perl` executable it can be referenced as `${pkgs.perl}/bin/perl` within a Nix derivation that needs to execute a Perl script.

 The `glibc` package is a deliberate single exception to the “binaries first” convention.
 The `glibc` has `libs` as its first output allowing the libraries provided by `glibc` to be referenced directly (e.g. `${glibc}/lib/ld-linux-x86-64.so.2`).
 The executables provided by `glibc` can be accessed via its `bin` attribute (e.g. `${lib.getBin stdenv.cc.libc}/bin/ldd`).